puckdoug/pad/README.md

 xxxxxxxpad

 # and for completeness
-$ rpad 10 x these are a few words to padothesexxxxx arexxxxxxx axxxxxxxxx fewxxxxxxx
+$ rpad 10 x these are a few words to pad thesexxxxx arexxxxxxx axxxxxxxxx fewxxxxxxx